anthonysavchenko/Library/algorithms/grokking_algorithms_bhargava.md

 print(binary_search([1, 5, 6, 10, 12], 6))
+# Output: 2
 ```

 ## Arrays and Linked Lists

-Arrays are good at random reading.
+Arrays are good at random reading (*random access*).
-Linked lists are good at writing (or deleting) at the beginnig or at the end of structure and at sequential reading whole structure.
+Linked lists are good at writing (or deleting) at the beginnig or at the end of structure and at sequential reading whole structure (*sequential access*).

 Operation | Arrays | Linked Lists
 ----------|--------|-------------